-- To alert class staff and steps team to changing behaviour - To analyse behaviour and develop appropriate support strategies for pupils - To inform risk assessment and positive handling plans - Better communication between staff - To help develop a consistent approach to particular types of incidents - To help staff to develop a consistent approach to individual pupils - To help staff and pupils avoid and prevent reportable incidents - To provide on-going documentation with which to support action - To provide evidence should it be required at any time in the future
+- > To alert class staff and therapeutic thinking team to changing behaviour - > To analyse behaviour and develop appropriate support strategies for pupils - > To inform risk assessment and positive handling plans - To help develop a consistent approach to particular types of incidents - To help staff to develop a consistent approach to individual pupils - To help staff and pupils avoid and prevent reportable incidents - To provide on-going documentation with which to support action - > To provide evidence should it be required at any time in the future

-Training
+13. Training

-As a School and College we train all our staff in Essex Step On to support with de-escalation techniques, promoting positive behaviour, recording behaviour and guiding & escorting pupils.
-All staff members receive six hours initial training.
+As a School we train all our staff in Therapeutic Thinking Step On training to support with de-escalation techniques, promoting positive behaviour, recording behaviour and guiding & escorting pupils.
+All staff members receive a full day of initial training.
 Following this, annual refresher training is carried out every twelve months to ensure that all staff hold a current, valid certificate.
-When required we use Step Up Training which covers the use of Restrictive Physical intervention (RPI) and behaviour management techniques which help reduce the need for such interventions.
-Guidance will be given where needed for carrying out physical intervention on an on-going basis.

-The School and College have a current list of staff that are trained to use physical interventions.
+When required we use Principles of Restraint Reduction techniques also known as Restrictive Intervention Step Up Training which covers the use of (RPI) and behaviour management techniques which help reduce the need for such interventions.
+Guidance/ training will be given where needed for carrying out physical intervention on an on-going basis.
+The school have a current list of staff that are trained to use physical interventions.